knoriy/OUP_LanguageEngineerTest/README.md

 ### Serverless - AWS Lambda

-A simple and faster solution is utalsing AWS Lambda service,
+A simple and faster solution is utalsing AWS Lambda service using the container approach below. or

 ### Docker